-Select a QuickBooks Customer to use.
 This is particularly important for the Cash Sale export method, but is also required for the A/R entries when using the General Journal export method.
-Generally this is just a dummy customer created in QuickBooks like "Daily Sales".
+Generally this is just a dummy customer created in QuickBooks like "Campground Master Sales", as created above in the QuickBooks Preparation section.
 If the customer has address information, that will appear on the sales receipt in QuickBooks.